Meron-Gelbard/Java-app-CI-CD/README.md

 # Java App - Docker Image Update & deployment Pipeline

-In This project a simple *"Hello World!"* Java app is updated using a *GitHub Actions* workflow for re-building, testing, and deploying a Docker image of the updated app.
+In This project a simple *"Hello World!"* Java app managed using a *GitHub Actions* workflow for re-building, testing, and deploying a Docker image of the updated app.
 The pipeline is triggered on push events and runs jobs of build, test and deployment as a container running on *EC2*.

 ## Features

-- Pipeline is defined in a yaml config file *".github/workflows/maven.yml"*.
+- Pipeline is defined in GitHub Actions Workflow yaml file in - *".github/workflows/java_maven_build.yml"*.

 - The Pipeline uses *Maven* to build and test the Java app.

-- The pipline updates a *Docker* image of the app using an included *Dockerfile*.
+- The pipline updates a *Docker* image of the app using the included *Dockerfile* in the *java_app* directory.

 - A *Python* script increments the app version on each pipeline run.
-The version is stored as a text file and updated in the *"pom.xml"* file.
-Updated file is then pushed back to the repo from inside the pipeline.
+The version is stored in *java_app_version* file and also updated in the *"pom.xml"* file.
+Updated version file is then pushed back to the repo from inside the pipeline.

-- The pipeline pushes and updates the *Docker* image in a *DockerHub* registry with a *<version>* and a *"latest"* tags.
+- The pipeline pushes and updates the *Docker* image in a *DockerHub* registry with a *"version"* and a *"latest"* tags.

-- The pipeline runs a *Terraform* module that deploys a full VPC staging environment with the updated app running on an *EC2* and creates a suitable security group for connecting via SSH using the *EC2 Instance Connect* service. *EC2* is pre-configured with user-data to run the latest *Docker* image.
+- The pipeline runs a *Terraform* module that deploys a full VPC staging environment with the updated app running on an *EC2*.
+It also creates a suitable security group for connecting via SSH using the *EC2 Instance Connect* service.
+The security group is defined with the right I.P according to the specified AWS region. *EC2* is pre-configured with *user-data* to run the latest *Docker* image.

-**A Terraform Remote Backend will also be configured from inside the pipeline to allow remote management of the deployed Infrastructure from your local machine**
+**A Terraform Remote Backend will be configured from inside the pipeline to allow remote management of the deployed Infrastructure from your local machine.
+This includes an S3 bucket for the remote state file and a DynamoDB table that acts as a state lock mechanism.**

 - The app execution can be viewed in a terminal using *"AWS EC2 Instance Connect"* servive from the AWS console.